 Related Post: Do You Really Need An Eye Cream?

 Step #9: Moisturizer

 We are getting near the end, I promise!
 Next, to seal in all of the previous treatments, we apply a moisturizer.
-Moisturizers take the shape of many different forms in Korean skincare and you can choose the form best suited to your skin type.
+Moisturizers take the shape of many different forms in Korean skincare, and you can choose the form best suited to your skin type.
 Whether you want glass skin or a matte finish, there is a Korean moisturizer for you.

 A sleeping mask, or sleeping pack, is more intensive than a regular moisturizer and can replace your regular moisturizer once or twice a week.
 Sleeping masks are formulated to provide the benefits of a face mask but in the form of a night cream.
 Great for dry skin, they can provide extra moisture and repair for dry or dehydrated skin.

-A great option for oily skin are gels or emulsions, which are similar to watery lotions.
+Gels or emulsions are great options for oily skin, which are similar to watery lotions.
 A water-based emulsion will provide the moisture yet not the weight of a heavier cream.

-This winter I’ve been using Klairs Rich Moist Soothing Cream.
+This winter, I’ve been using Klairs Rich Moist Soothing Cream.
 This gentle cream is the real deal when it comes to providing moisture.
-Great for sensitive and dry skin, it reduces redness and improves hydration with ingredients such as shea butter, ceramide 3, and lipidure.
+Great for sensitive and dry skin, it reduces redness and improves hydration with shea butter, ceramide 3, and lipidure.
 It’s also vegan and free of dyes and fragrances.